 Diagnosing Neurological Disease

-Evaluations include a thorough assessment of your pet’s medical history and physical and neurologic examinations.
+Evaluations include a thorough assessment of your pet’s medical history, along with physical and neurologic examinations.
 Sometimes pets with neurologic disease exhibit frightening symptoms: paralysis, difficulty walking, tremors, and seizures.
 Observations of your pet’s behavior help us assess the patient and provide appropriate treatment plans.

 Our diagnostic capabilities include: